Bulgogi Sandwiches with Tangy Slaw, Fried Eggs and Creamy-Spicy Sauce

 I chose to serve this bulgogi awesomeness on potato rolls because it was Logan’s birthday, and the Dude deserved to get freaky with a dank sando.
 But on the average (Dude Diet-friendly) day, I highly recommend turning these sandwiches into lettuce wraps, or serving everything over quinoa/brown rice.
 If you want to go realllly light, feel free to substitute chicken, pork, or tofu (if you’re into that) for the steak.
 Boom.

 I’m pleased to report that the Dude was (in)appropriately enamored with this epic birthday creation.
 I had fluffed him for the meal by texting sexy bulgogi pics to him at work, so by the time I put the sandwiches in front of him, he was in a state of extreme anticipatory excitement.
-After downing half a sandwich in a single bite, shamelessly licking sauce and egg yolk of his fingers, and stating, “If I ever die eating, at least I’m doing something happy,” Logan gave a glowing review of the dankness.
+After downing half a sandwich in a single bite, shamelessly licking sauce and egg yolk of his fingers, and stating, “If I ever die eating, at least I’m doing something happy,” Logan gave a glowing review.
 There were no tears (which was disappointing), but in his post-dinner food coma, he did repeatedly mutter, “My Swolf does not fuck around in the kitchen.
 She does not fuck around.”
 PREACH.

 Bulgogi Sandwiches with Tangy Slaw and Creamy-Spicy Sauce: (Serves 4)